LERCO

 Research and development of new therapeutic methods in blood tumors

-The purpose of the activity is to broad the diagnostic possibilities for hematooncologic diseases – monoclonal gammopathy, using less invasive approaches to patients, and thereby expanding the diagnostic panel and stratification of patients with monoclonal gammopathy.
+The goal of this activity is to expand diagnostic options for hematologic malignancies, specifically monoclonal gammopathies, using less invasive approaches, thereby broadening the diagnostic panel and stratification of patients with monoclonal gammopathies.

 • Identification of molecular changes in tumor cells of patients in resistant/aggressive stages of monoclonal gammopathies

-• Identification of changes at individual levels (mutations, gene expression) and comparison with less aggressive stages
+• Identification of changes at various levels (mutations, gene expression) and comparison with less aggressive stages

-• Data integration from different levels of genome regulation – bioinformatic analysis
+• Integration of data from different levels of genomic regulation

-• Identification of molecular biomarkers by minimally invasive techniques – liquid biopsies (peripheral blood)
+• Identification of molecular biomarkers using minimally invasive techniques – liquid biopsies (peripheral blood)

 • Circulating cells, cell-free DNA, correlation with disease aggressiveness